 From the Division Chief

 Our division is home to the teaching practice and the residency program in family medicine within Duke’s Department of Community & Family Medicine.
-Our clinical family medicine practice includes service lines in sports medicine, obstetrics, gynecology, care of adults and children, geriatrics, transitional care between home, hospital and community-based services, and innovative group appointments to address chronic disease — in short, the full spectrum of clinical family medicine.
+Our clinical family medicine practice, affiliated with Duke Primary Care, includes service lines in sports medicine, obstetrics, gynecology, care of adults and children, geriatrics, transitional care between home, hospital and community-based services, and innovative group appointments to address chronic disease — in short, the full spectrum of clinical family medicine.
 But ... we are more than that.

 Our residency program is widely known for its innovative approach to training in population health and community health.
 Our residents complete a three-year curriculum in the Population Health Improvement through Teamwork (PHIT) Curriculum, and they apply what they learn in PHIT in our clinical practice on a daily basis.
 Our faculty have also completed this curriculum, and utilize the skills and knowledge they have gained, as well.
 Together, learners and faculty take responsibility not only for outstanding clinical care of individual patients throughout the lifespan, but also for the health of our community, and for all patients who call our practice their medical home.